xzhou29/xzhou29.github.io/_pages/about.md

   - /about.html
 ---

 I'm currently a PhD Student in ReDAS (Reasoning and Data Analytics for Security) lab @ University of Houston.
-My Ph.D. advisor is Rakesh M. Verma.
-I'm interested in Cybersecurity,  data & software security with machine learning.
+My Ph.D. advisor is [Rakesh M. Verma](http://www2.cs.uh.edu/~rmverma/).
+I'm interested in software security, cybersecurity, and machine learning.
 I received both my bachelor and master degree in Computer Science from University of Houston in 2017 and 2019.